Bhumi Pednekar

+Off-screen, Pednekar is an environmentalist, and as of 2023, raises awareness on climate change for the United Nations Development Programme.

 Early life

 Pednekar was born in Bombay (now Mumbai) on 18 July 1989.
-She is of Konkani and Haryanvi descent; her father, Satish, was a former home and labour minister of Maharashtra, and her mother, Sumitra, worked as an anti-tobacco activist after the death of her husband from oral cancer.
+She is of Konkani and Haryanvi descent; her father, Satish Pednekar, was a former MLA and Home and Labour Minister of Maharashtra.
+Her mother, Sumitra Pednekar, worked as an anti-tobacco activist after the death of her husband from oral cancer.
+Bhumi has a younger sister named Samiksha, who is a lawyer and a model.
 She did her schooling from Arya Vidya Mandir in Juhu.
 At the age of 15, her parents took out a study loan for her to study acting at Whistling Woods International, but she was expelled due to poor attendance.
-Within a year and a half, she joined Yash Raj Films as an assistant film director, and paid off the loan.
+Within a year and a half, she joined Yash Raj Films as an assistant casting director, and paid off the loan.
 She went on to work with the company for six years under Shanoo Sharma.